lucchesi-sec/powershell-automation/docfx_project/articles/DOCS_AS_CODE.md

 - [Tools and Resources](#tools-and-resources)

 ## Introduction
-The PowerShell Enterprise Automation Platform adopts a docs-as-code framework to ensure that documentation is treated as an integral part of the software development process.
+The PowerShell Automation Platform adopts a docs-as-code framework to ensure that documentation is treated as an integral part of the software development process.
 This approach aligns documentation with code, enabling continuous integration, version control, and collaborative maintenance.

 ## What is Docs-as-Code?
 Docs-as-Code is a philosophy and practice where documentation is managed in the same way as source code: